 Hobble Vest for Dogs

-OrthoPets Hobble Vest is a specialized dog brace (or vest) that can be used to help support and stabilize Dog’s with medial shoulder instabilities.
-Medial shoulder instabilities in dogs are similar to a rotator cuff injury in human’s.
-These types of injuries typically present with your dog presenting with minor limping, to almost non-weight bearing.
-Patient’s with medial shoulder instabilities will typically show unwillingness to make tight turns.
+OrthoPets Hobble Vest is a specialized dog device (or vest) that can be used to help support and stabilize dogs with medial shoulder instabilities.
+Medial shoulder instabilities in dogs are similar to a rotator cuff injury in humans.
+These types of injuries typically present with your dog presenting with minor limping to

 Patients with medial shoulder instabilities typically present with decreased mobility and lameness.
 Medial shoulder instabilities are diagnosed by your Veterinarian through skilled manipulation (often under sedation) and are required to rule out a more common injury to a thoracic limb.

-A Hobble Vest used for a medial shoulder instability prevent the forelimbs from abducting or moving away from the patient’s midline.
-These injuries are typically treated in conjunction with restricted activity, arthoscopy, shockwave therapy, or laser therapy.
-The use of professional rehabilitation has proved to significantly improve patient recovery.
+A Hobble Vest used for a medial shoulder instability to prevent the forelimbs from abducting or moving away from the patient’s midline.
+These injuries are typically treated in conjunction with restricted activity,

-Below you will find examples OrthoPets Hobble Vest and other adaptive devices for dogs.
+Below you will find examples OrthoPets Hobble Vest for dogs.
 Please call or e-mail OrthoPets and ask to speak with a Case Manager who can answer your questions and discuss how an OrthoPets Hobble Vest may help improve your dog’s mobility needs.